Please note javascript is required for full website functionality.

 Go back to step 'Grouped Rows1' and view the data:

 The Regions data is now in alphabetical order.
-You can delete the Index column, and your data is in the correct order.
 The reason is not obvious and probably has something to do with the language used to create M code.
 I think you'll agree it is a useful trick to know about.

 Come back next time for more ways to use Power Query!